[?] Subscribe To This Site

 Practice the G major scale with the hands separate.
 After you've learned it well, you can move on to playing both hands at the same time.

-The primary chords in the key of G major are G, C and D.
+The primary chords in the key of G major are G major, C major and D major.

 Practice playing these scales several times daily.
 Begin slowly and gradually increase speed.